 In an intelligent and successful plant-based diet, you consume adequate carbohydrates, protein and fat – not to mention iron, calcium, magnesium, zine and all the essential vitamins and minerals.

-At Planted Life, we understand then cycle and power of food There is a strong connection between what you eat and how you feel.
+At Planted Life, we understand the cycle and power of food and the strong connection between what you eat and how you feel.
 We use our knowledge of plant energy to achieve all our personal and fitness goals.
 Our mission is to guide you to achieve yours too.

 Why do we need carbohydrates?

 We only need a small amount but they are essential.
 They are needed for the central nervous system, the kidneys the brain and our muscles as well as being important for intestinal health and waste.